Argentina - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Production in Argentina

-In 2017, approx. X tonnes of beef (cattle meat) were produced in Argentina; leveling off at the previous year.
+In 2017, approx. X tons of beef (cattle meat) were produced in Argentina; leveling off at the previous year.
 The total output volume increased an average annual rate of +X% over the period from 2007 to 2017; the trend pattern remained relatively stable, with only minor fluctuations being observed over the period under review.
 The pace of growth appeared the most rapid in 2012, when the output figure increased by X% y-o-y.
 Argentina beef production peaked in 2017, and is expected to retain its growth in the near future.
 Beef output in Argentina indicated a modest growth, which was largely conditioned by a mild expansion of the producing animals and a relatively flat trend pattern in yield figures.

 Average yield of beef (cattle meat) in Argentina amounted to X kg per head in 2017, dropping by -X% against the previous year.
 Overall, beef yield continues to indicate a relatively flat trend pattern.
 The pace of growth appeared the most rapid in 2010, with an increase of X% y-o-y.
 Argentina beef yield peaked of X kg per head in 2011; however, from 2012 to 2017, it failed to regain its momentum.